Crispy and creamy, garlicky and delicious, this recipe for Smashed Fingerling Potatoes will quickly become a family favorite.

 So by now, our potatoes have cooled down.
 Drizzle your baking pan with about one tablespoon of olive oil and grab your potato masher.

 Transfer potatoes on a baking sheet and with the help of a potato masher, lightly smash each potato.
 If you do not have a potato masher, you can always use a fork or even a thick-bottomed glass.
-Drizzle another tablespoon of olive oil over the smashed potatoes and add a few springs of thyme.
+Drizzle another tablespoon of olive oil and add a few springs of thyme.

-Please note that you can use any herbs with these smashed potatoes: cilantro, parsley and tarragon are all great options.
+Please note that you can use any herbs with this potato recipe: cilantro, parsley, and tarragon are all great options.
 You can also sprinkle paprika, cayenne, cumin or even chili powder if you like heat.

 As far as other toppings are concerned, I am going to put on my dietitian’s hat and encourage you to enjoy this wonderful unrefined, unprocessed and whole food as is.
 There really is no need to cover up this wonderful spud.

-Origins of the recipe for Garlic Chives Smashed Fingerling Yellow Potatoes:
+Origins of the recipe for Smashed Fingerling Potatoes:

-Use quality creamers topped with the best olive oil and fresh herbs to achieve the perfect side dish in the form of these tasty Garlic Chives Smashed Fingerling Yellow Potatoes.
-Enjoy 🙂
+Use quality creamers topped with the best olive oil and fresh herbs to achieve the perfect side dish.

 - 1.5 pounds (680 grams) small yellow fingerling potatoes